 Roasted Potatoes and Carrots: the glorious comeback of two humble vegetables I’ve openly passed over at the grocery store in favor of sexier, more on-trend veggies.
 Shame on me.

-We eat roasted vegetables four to five nights a week at home.
-Whether I’m cooking classic Oven Roasted Brussels Sprouts, Roasted Brussels Sprouts with Garlic and Parmesan, Cinnamon Roasted Butternut Squash, and on-their-own Roasted Carrots, my favorite roasted vegetables are tender on the inside, crispy on the outside, and so tantalizingly caramelized, my signature move is to eat one-third of the pan before the vegetables ever make it to our plates.
+- Impossible to Resist.
+Like all of my favorite roasted vegetables, these roasted potatoes and carrots are tender on the inside, crispy on the outside, and tantalizingly caramelized.
+My signature move is to eat one-third of the pan before the vegetables ever make it to our plates!

 How to Make Perfect Roasted Potatoes and Carrots